MichaelBieri/michaelbieri.github.io/index.md

     <article>
       <h1 style="font-size:200%;color:orange;">Hello, welcome</h1>
       <h2 style="font-size:400%;color:white;">I'm Michael Bieri</h2>
-      <p style="color:white;">I'm Michael from Switzerland, a broadly interested person in technology.
-My journey began with a WordPress homepage, and through the Arduino world, I now landed in the world of digitalization and data topics.
-In my professional career I have 6 years of experience as an electronic and building technology requirements engineer / project manager.
-Alongside my tech pursuits, I also enjoy music🎺 and sports🧭🚲.</p>
+      <p style="color:white;">I'm Michael from Switzerland, with a broad interest in technology.
+My journey began with a WordPress homepage, and through the world of Arduino, I eventually found myself in the realm of digitalisation and data.
+In my professional career, I have six years of experience as a requirements engineer and project manager in electronic and building technology.
+Alongside my passion for technology, I also enjoy music 🎺 and sports 🧭🚲.</p>
     </article>
     <picture>
       <img src="/assets/images/MichaelBieri.png" alt="Michael Bieri">